 The management of publication references, Open Access, funding opportunities and initial information on legal aspects of publishing are relevant topics in the consulting.
 The aim will be to build up internal training courses for scientific publishing and thus, through this consultation, to provide scientists with decision-making aids for their own publication strategy.

-The museum also offers three original Open Access publication platforms, the Deutsche Entomologische Zeitschrift, Fossil Record and Zoosysystematics and Evolution, which cover a wide range of topics in the natural sciences.
+The museum also offers three original Open Access publication platforms, the Deutsche Entomologische Zeitschrift, Fossil Record and Zoosystematics and Evolution, which cover a wide range of topics in the natural sciences.

 Digital Catalogues and Databases